thuq123/ThuqEditor/README.md

 ThuqEditor

 ThuqEditor is my first ever project, intending to be a simple text editor like Notepad.
 It's my first ever project in python too which is pretty cool I think.
+All backend work was done on the file "fileEditor.py"

 Installation:
-  Pretty simple, just download the .exe file from windows and you're good I think...
+  Install the latest installer from releases.
+(WINDOWS ONLY)

 Feedback and ideas to improve would be awesome!